 - Design Project 2 (D30YE)

 - Building Conservation Philosophy & Practice (D31CN)

-Alan is a Fellow of the Higher Education Academy (FHEA) and prides himself on high quality teaching, in building conservation, construction technology, multi-disciplinary design projects and surveying oriented subjects.
-He was awarded the 2010 Graduates Teaching Prize for lecturer of the year, the 2010 ‘Spirit of Heriot-Watt University’ award for Pursuing Excellence and shortlisted for the 2011 Teaching and Learning Oscars, ‘Switched on’ - most engaging lecturer award.
+I am a Fellow of the Higher Education Academy (FHEA) and pride myself on high quality teaching, in building conservation, construction technology, multi-disciplinary design projects and surveying oriented subjects.
+I was awarded the 2010 Graduates Teaching Prize for lecturer of the year, the 2010 ‘Spirit of Heriot-Watt University’ award for Pursuing Excellence and shortlisted for the 2011 & 2015 Teaching and Learning Oscars, ‘Switched on’ - most engaging lecturer award.

-Alan’s academic administrative functions include; first year undergraduate student co-ordinator, and the MSc programme leader for the MSc/PgDip in Building Conservation (Technology & Management),he was formerly the CPM&QS undergraduate admissions tutor for 3 years.
+My academic administrative functions include; first year undergraduate student co-ordinator, and the MSc programme leader for the MSc/PgDip in Building Conservation (Technology & Management).
+I was formerly the CPM&QS undergraduate admissions tutor for 3 years.